List of Asian stadiums by capacity

-The following is an complete list of sports stadiums in Central Asia, East Asia, South Asia, Southeast Asia, and West Asia.
+The following is a complete list of sports stadiums in Central Asia, North Asia, East Asia, South Asia, Southeast Asia, and West Asia.
 They are ordered by their capacity.
-Currently only stadiums with a capacity of 30,000 or more are included.
+Stadiums with a capacity of 30,000 or more are included.

 Most large stadiums in the continent of Asia are used for football, cricket, athletics, or baseball, depending on the regions.

-capacity, that is the maximum number of spectators the stadium can normally accommodate, therefore excluding temporary extra accommodations.
+Capacity, that is the maximum number of spectators the stadium can normally accommodate, therefore excluding temporary extra accommodations.